BibliothecaDAO/eternum-guide/pages/armies.md

 You can create at most 1 defensive army per realm.
 Defensive armies protect your vaults from being raided and increase the happiness of your realm.
 Keep your happiness high or all of your armies will decrease in effectiveness.

 Offensive armies are used to raid enemy realms to capture relics and loot resources.

-Currently it appears you can make as many offensive armies per realm as you want - however, there will be a cap on this number at some point in the future.
+*NOTE: Currently it appears you can make as many offensive armies per realm as you want - however, there will be a cap on this number at some point in the future.
+Possibly based on the number of regions your Realm has.*

 There are 8 different types of battalions in 4 categories you can train to fill your armies with.
 Each army, defensive and offensive, can have 30 battalions of any type, mixing and matching as you please.